Ariane 5 ME

 Adapted Ariane 5 ME

-To limit the overall development cost, time and risk for the combined development of the Adapted Ariane 5 ME and Ariane 6, upper stage commonality assessments are being made.
-These are considering technical and organisational changes, aimed at increasing its competitiveness.
+To limit the overall development cost, time and risk for the combined development of the Adapted Ariane 5 ME and Ariane 6 upper stage commonality assessments have been made.
+These are related to technical and organisational changes, aimed at increasing its competitiveness.

-One of the first decisions is to keep the Adapted Ariane 5 ME upper stage and fairing diameters at 5.4 m.
 The objective is to maximise commonalities while avoiding delays to commercial exploitation of the two launchers and striving to minimise recurring costs for Ariane 6.
-This will be reflected in the Adapted Ariane 5 ME design and production facilities as well as the Ariane 6 design targets.

 Adapted Ariane 5 ME elements